OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/delete.md

 ---
 title: delete
-description: OpenBB's delete function page.
-The function takes the data and column parameters.
+description: "OpenBB's delete function page.
+The function takes the data and column" parameters.
 There are no return values.
 keywords:
 - openbb.forecast.delete